Synthetixio/synthetix/docs/contracts/FeePoolState.md

 For more information on these fields and their meaning, see the main [`Synthetix`](Synthetix.md) contract functions [`_addToDebtRegister`](Synthetix.md#_addtodebtregister) and [`_removeFromDebtRegister`](Synthetix.md#_removefromdebtregister), along with the corresponding struct in [`SynthetixState`](SynthetixState.md#issuancedata).

-!!! note
+!!! info "Relationship with `SynthetixState`"
-    This is the same struct as in [`SynthetixState`](SynthetixState.md#issuancedata), modulo naming, but in the case of SynthetixState, only one entry is kept, corresponding to only the most recent issuance event associated with an address.
+    This is the same struct as [`SynthetixState.issuanceData`](SynthetixState.md#issuancedata), modulo naming, but in the case of SynthetixState, only one entry is kept, corresponding to only the most recent issuance event associated with an address.

     This induces a slightly awkward structure where the current and historical issuance information is stored over two separate contracts.
 In a future version this information could potentially be stored in a unified structure for dividends in efficiency and clarity.